VasilikiZarkadoula/NLP-Paper-Reproducability-Study/README.md

 Reproducability study on paper:
 BERTScore is Unfair: On Social Bias in Language Model-Based Metrics for Text Generation

-Author's repository https://github.com/txsun1997/metric-fairness
+This repository does not include the code of the Author's repository https://github.com/txsun1997/metric-fairness

 @inproceedings{sun2022bertscore,